PSYCHOLOGICAL RESOURCE ASSOCIATES

 Sometimes we think of one crisis as resembling all others and all stressful events as having a great deal in common, but for a family with children, there is no experience like divorce.

 Today, I came from my consultation with a divorced family in which the young son of professionals had begun to light matches.
 An honor student of a fine private school, the fact of the permanence of his parents divorce had recently been brought home to him at his Bar Mitzvah, where his newly remarried mother danced with his step father, but not his father.
-Such are the realities of children of divorce, and I had to help them find a solution.
+Such are the realities of children of divorce, and I had to figure out a solution.

 In another talking consultation with a young friend in college, I asked him what he and his girl friend had in common.
 Well, he said, first of all, we both come from divorced families.